Pierre-Yves Le Duc was born in France in 1964.

 In 2012 he moved to France with his wife and daughter while still keeping his studio in Naples.
 Since then he has devoted himself to the creation of works yet to be exposed.

-He is currently working on “Métastrophysique” and “Débordements”.
-Other projects, such as the monumental video-installation titled “Motion Painting” and the interactive “Kosmic whore” installation, are awaiting a proper collocation.
+Other projects are “Métastrophysique”, “Débordements”, the monumental video-installation titled “Motion Painting” and the interactive “Kosmic whore” installation.

 Solo Exhibitions